microsoft/OpenAIWorkshop/scenarios/openai_batch_pipeline/README.md

 ### **E. Trigger Synapse Pipeline**

 1. Once you have successfully published your work, we need to trigger our pipeline.
 To do this, just below the tabs at the top of the Studio, there is a *lightning bolt* icon that says **Add trigger (1)**.
-Click to add a trigger and select **Trigger now (2)** to begin a pipeline run.
+Click to add trigger and select **Trigger now (2)** to begin a pipeline run.

     ![](images/trigger-1.png)